ihr-it-projekt/DayZModsInfo/TBCarDealer/Readme.md

   - can add car variations to car position, for example different colors or equipment
   - can mark cars as premium cars so only premium users can buy them
   - can add additional items to the car that increase the price of the car
+  - can log all transactions
+  - can disable buy, sell and showroom for locations

 ## FAQ